 Sign up to receive a weekly Sunday Mass Video and Daily meditations via Flocknotes: Text SDHV to 84576

 Our Pastor, Friar Owen, OPA, PhD

 Friar Owen is a member of the Order of Preachers American.
-He is an ordained deacon of the American National Catholic Church.
+He is an ordained priest of the American National Catholic Church.
 He holds a Ph.D. in Interdisciplinary Studies from the Union Institute and University.
 Before founding St. Dominic's, Friar Owen has a long career as a pastoral musician.
 He is a faculty member at Purchase College and Capella University.

 About the American National Catholic Church

 The American National Catholic Church (ANCC) is an independent Catholic community dedicated to making the world a more compassionate place by embracing the Gospel calling of Jesus Christ.
 The American National Catholic Church is a contemporary expression of an ancient faith.
 We are Catholic by tradition and apostolic succession.
 We, like many other Catholic communities, are not affiliated with Rome.
 There is a firm commitment to the sacraments.
 We embrace the eucharistic liturgy as promulgated by the Second Vatican Council.
 Guided by the Spirit, we embrace a broad faith where all are welcomed and affirmed. challenging ourselves to embrace the Gospel calling of Jesus Christ.

 Saint Dominic's is committed to the active participation of all in the governance, life, and mission of the parish.
 Modeled after the Dominican communitarian democracy with a clear focus on mission, the governance structure is based on the 4 pillars of Dominican Life:

 Who is Saint Dominic de Guzmán?